swiftlang/swift-evolution/visions/android.md

 The potential applications of Swift on Android are diverse and extend beyond simply sharing code between iOS and Android:

-*	Shared Business Logic - Of course, the prominent use case is sharing core business logic, algorithms, and data models across iOS and Android applications.
+*	Shared Business Logic - A prominent use case is sharing core business logic, algorithms, and data models across iOS and Android applications.
 This minimizes duplication and ensures consistency in application behavior.
 *	Performance-Critical Modules - Swift's strong performance characteristics make it ideal for developing performance-sensitive components, such as image/audio processing, game engines, or other computationally-intensive tasks within an Android app, similar to using C or C++ via the NDK.
 *	Cross-Platform Libraries and SDKs - Developers can leverage Swift to build libraries and SDKs that can be easily integrated into existing Android and iOS applications, providing a consistent API surface across platforms.